 G20 Energy Efficiency Action Plan Includes Networked Devices

-The G20 Energy Efficiency Action Plan issued in Brisbane today includes as the second of its six priorities: "Participating countries will work together to accelerate the development of new ways to improve the energy efficiency of networked devices".
+of new ways to improve the energy efficiency of networked devices".
 These devices not only include smart phones, computers and televisions, but now home appliances, heaters and air conditioners.
-As the G20 plan points out, these devices use power, even when in standby mode: "In 2015, this work will include consideration of options for goals for reducing the global standby mode energy consumption of networked devices".
+As the G20 plan points out, these devices use power, even when in standby mode: "In 2015, this work will include consideration of options for goals for

 For devices such as smart phones, the standby power could be a significant proportion of their energy use.
 However, for devices such as air conditioners the standby power is an insignificant part of overall power consumption.
 The G20 will also work on harmonization of domestic product energy efficiency standards.
 This could result in significant savings in Australia electricity consumption, as Australia currently has low standards for appliances such as refrigerators and air conditioners.
 There is considerable scope for reducing the energy consumption of air conditioners in particular with smart technology and for making them more compatible with renewable energy sources.
 How to progress the G20's energy efficiency plans would be a good project for my "ICT Sustainability" students.